Are there laptops under $100? Do they really exist?

-Summary: After sifting a lot of refurbished and used laptops at different retailers and considering a total of 15 laptop models and picking the top 8 based on in-depth research, reviews on the internet, and our expert analysis, we think the Samsung Chromebook 4 is the best laptop you can buy for under $100 right now.
-You can buy it new since its price is down to just $129 from $229 right now in the Walmart’s back to school sale!
-It offers newest-gen hardware in an ultraportable form-factor with a great keyboard, a decent amount of ports, and long battery life.
+After sifting a lot of refurbished and used laptops at different retailers and considering a total of 15 laptop models and picking the top 8 based on in-depth research, reviews on the internet, and our expert analysis, we think the Samsung Chromebook 4 is the best laptop you can buy for under $100 right now.
+You can buy it new since its price is down to just $128 from $230 right now on Amazon.
+It offers newest-gen hardware in an ultraportable form-factor with a great keyboard, a decent number of ports, and long battery life.
 It’s also the most robust feeling laptop with most office and web-based tasks compared to other laptops on our list.

-If you want a Windows notebook, then EVOO 11″ laptop is the one you should get.
-It’s from the new manufacturer, but the features and specs that it offers for the price are remarkable.
-It’s among the very few laptops under $100 that come with the latest Windows 10 operating system.
+If you want a Windows notebook, then Asus L210MA is the one you should get.
+It costs around $200 if you want to buy it new, but you can purchase it used in good condition for under $100 from Amazon.
+We recommend it because the features and specs that it offers for the price are quite remarkable.
+And it’s among the very few windows laptops under $100 to support the latest Windows 11 operating system!

 Don’t forget to check the return policy and warranty information before you make the purchase.

 Our Top Pick

 - Processor: Intel Celeron N4020 1.1 GHz Dual-Core Processor (Turbo up to 2.8 GHz)

 - Storage: 32GB eMMC (Expandable via microSD card)

 - Display: 11.6-Inch HD LED with Anti-Reflective Coating (1366 x 768)

 - Smooth performance when browsing web and editing word documents